 Patients with chronic occlusive arterial disease of the limbs frequently show other manifestations of arteriosclerotic disease.
-Pentoxifylline has been used safely for treatment of peripheral arterial disease in patients with concurrent coronary artery and cerebrovascular diseases, but there have been occasional reports of angina, hypotension, and arrhythmia.
-Controlled trials do not show that pentoxifylline causes such adverse effects more often than placebo, but, as it is a methylxanthine derivative, it is possible some individuals will experience such responses.
+Pentoxifylline extended-release tablets have been used safely for treatment of peripheral arterial disease in patients with concurrent coronary artery and cerebrovascular diseases, but there have been occasional reports of angina, hypotension, and arrhythmia.
+Controlled trials do not show that pentoxifylline extended-release tablets cause such adverse effects more often than placebo, but, as it is a methylxanthine derivative, it is possible some individuals will experience such responses.
 Patients on Warfarin should have more frequent monitoring of prothrombin times, while patients with other risk factors complicated by hemorrhage (e.g., recent surgery, peptic ulceration, cerebral and/or retinal bleeding) should have periodic examinations for bleeding including, hematocrit and/or hemoglobin.